Spyderisk/Access-Tool/README.md

-# Kraken, a tool to convert Microsoft Access databases to and from text files
+# Kraken, a tool to convert obsolete Access databases to and from text files

-Kraken is a Windows Python script to to convert your entire obsolete/legacy [Microsoft Access](https://en.wikipedia.org/wiki/Microsoft_Access) application to plain text files, and back again.
+Kraken is a [Python](https://python.org) script to to convert your entire obsolete/legacy [Microsoft Access](https://en.wikipedia.org/wiki/Microsoft_Access) application to plain text files, and back again.
 Graphical forms, code, queries etc are all exported and appear as ordinary text files, and when re-imported into Access